alielw/APS-NGS-day1-PM/README.md

 Let's map RNA-seq reads to the reference genome.
 This exercise will illustrate the effect of different parameters on the stringency of mapping.
 In particular, we will focus on the effect of `no-mixed`.
 In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligned.
 We can ensure higher confidence in our mapping by specifying `no-mixed`, which means that a read is only reported if both pairs align to the reference.
 You can compare mapping statistics between two HISAT2 runs, one with `no-mixed` and one without.

-You should submit these commands as jobs to ShARC.
+You should submit these commands as jobs to Bessemer.
 Our data is paired end, strand-specific and has quality scores in phred33 format.
 We will focus on one individual (60A).

 * First, make some output folders.